DSCxUQ/notes/1-CLI.md

 ## `sudo`

 `sudo` is an interesting command - it allows for users to execute commands with higher level permissions - named *superuser*.
-You'll find sometimes when executing commands that they will fail... sometimes these commands will succeed when supplying `sudo` before the command originally attempted to run.
+You'll find sometimes when executing commands that they will fail... sometimes these commands will require `sudo` permissions in order to run (e.g. installing packages with `apt` on Ubuntu).

 ## IO (>)

-Have you ever to save the output of certain commands to disk so that we can inspect them later!
-Or, have you ever wanted to automate the input to a program?
+Have you ever to save the output of certain commands to a file so that we can inspect them later!
+Or have you ever wanted to automate the input to a program?
 Here we can use IO (input/output) redirection to achieve this!

 ### Saving output to a file
 Here is a brief example using python...